 For Learners

 Inova’s L.J.
-Murphy Children’s Hospital in Fairfax is home to a 14-bed PICU and an 8-bed PCICU, both affiliated with the University of Virginia School of Medicine.
-These units provide the highest level of care for nearly 600,000 children in Northern Virginia.
-The pediatric critical care service admits more than 1,200 children annually, managing conditions related to traumatic injury, neurology, endocrinology, otorhinolaryngology, cardiology, infectious diseases, pulmonology, and more.
-The unit also offers advanced life support, including extracorporeal membrane oxygenation (ECMO).
+Murphy Children’s Hospital in Fairfax is where the 14-bed PICU and an 8-bed PCICU, associated with the University of Virginia School of Medicine, offer the highest level of care for nearly 600,000 children in Northern Virginia.
+The pediatric critical care service admits more than 1,200 children per year, managing problems of traumatic injury, neurology, endocrinology, otorhinolaryngology, cardiology, infectious diseases, pulmonology and others.
+The unit also offers advanced life support, such as extracorporeal membrane oxygenation (ECMO).

-The pediatric residency program at Inova Fairfax Children’s Hospital offers resources on their website. www.Inovapeds.com
+The pediatric residency program at Inova L.J.
+Murphy Children’s Hospital offers resources on their website: inovapeds.com (login required).

 Articles for review (chosen from the most frequently requested topics):